 The war on drugs had barely started when it took a very bizarre turn.
 In 1970, Elvis Presley paid a surprise visit to the White House.
-The singer told President Richard Nixon he would be an excellent undercover marshal because he was intimately familiar with “.”
+The singer told President Richard Nixon he would be an excellent undercover marshal because he was intimately familiar with “drug abuse and Communist brainwashing techniques.”
 I’m not sure what one has to do with the other, but that’s what The King said.

 Today, that war-on-drugs catchphrase is not used much anymore.
 But no matter the name, the campaign continues.
 So, law enforcement is very aggressive in drug matters, and the laws are very tough as well.
-Drug cases may have both.
+Drug cases may have both procedural and substantive defenses.

 Search Warrant Issues